wodo-platform/wp-smart-contracts/README.md

 ## Play to Earn Locker Contract

 <p>
-- Play to Earn  Account: 200M  XGT locked in the vesting wallet till 01 August, 2022, will be released over 10 years period after the locking is revoked
+- Play to Earn  Account: 200M  XWGT locked in the vesting wallet till 01 August, 2022, will be released over 10 years period after the locking is revoked

   * Address:0x06FFB27743A561f22DAa9f87999A53610038DA79
   * url: https://bscscan.com/address/0x06FFB27743A561f22DAa9f87999A53610038DA79